fairlaunchlabs/docs/README.md

 \frac{T}{M} = \frac{T_0}{M_0} * d
 ```

-#### 3.2.4
+#### 3.2.2

-If the *`Nt`* is set to 10 minutes, then the theoretical target interval time for each minting is: 600 seconds / 33 = 18.18 seconds per instance.
+If the $N_t$ is set to 10 minutes, then the theoretical target interval time for each minting is: 600 seconds / 33 = 18.18 seconds per instance.

 If the interval time is longer, it means that completing all mints in an `Epoch` takes longer than planned (10 minutes), which implies fewer miners, and in this case, the difficulty decreases, and the reward per minting increases.